AboudyKreidieh/h-baselines/README.tex.md

 The below table describes all available tasks within this repository to train on.
 Any of these environments can be used by passing the environment name to the `env` parameter in the algorithm class.
+The multi-agent variants of these environments can also be trained by adding "multiagent-" to the start of the environment name (e.g. "multiagent-ring-v0").

 | Network type        | Environment name | number of AVs | total vehicles |   AV ratio  | inflow rate (veh/hr) | acceleration penalty | stopping penalty |
 |---------------------|------------------|:-------------:|:--------------:|:-----------:|:--------------------:|:--------------------:|:----------------:|